Hawaii has four principal islands - Hawai'i (the Big Island), Maui, Oahu, and Kaua'i.

 The Big Island is the least inhabited, very dry on the west side, but a tropical oasis in the North and the Puna District in the southeast.
 The Big Island of Hawaii also features the fantastic Volcanoes National Park.

-Real Estate Professionals: Join Gay Realty Network by 9/15 for Just $99 for 24 Months - Save 43%!
+Real Estate Professionals: Join Gay Realty Network for Just $99 for 12 Months!
 Click Here